 Introduction

-The data input schema describes how the data is presented to the XSLT processor.
-The data can be transformed to an XML document or a presentation of such a document, for example a DOM-tree.
+The data input schema describes how data should be presented to the XSLT processor.
+Encoded data can be transformed to an XML document or a presentation of such a document, for example a DOM-tree.
 It is also possible to model the data to look like XML and use a special software interface to present such data to the XSLT processor.

-Whatever method is used this schema describes how the data must be organized.
+Whichever method is used, this schema describes how the data must be organized.
 In this standard only the base types are described.
-The actual feature types of a data product must be specified in a schema that will be part of the product specification.
-The data types of such a schema will correspond to the portrayal rules of the same product specification.
-All feature types in a product must be based on the types specified in this schema.

-The schema contains also data types for spatial objects and for associations.
-Whenever such types are not sufficient for a specific data product, appropriate types can be derived from the types in this standard.
-This may be the case for spatial objects that needs to have associations to quality information types.
+These types should be used along with a products feature catalogue to generate the input XML for portrayal processing, as described in Annex A.

 NOTE It is assumed for the examples in this section that types of this schema are in the namespace s100.

 Enumerations